illixion/blog.illixion.com/content/posts/colima-home-assistant.md

 ## 2025 update

 There’s now an even simpler way to install Home Assistant OS on Apple Silicon Macs: use VMware Fusion (free as of 2024) instead of Docker.
-This new method is much easier and offers USB passthrough, which is often desired for Zigbee/Z-Wave dongles.
+This new method is easier to set up and offers USB passthrough, which is often desired for Zigbee/Z-Wave dongles.
 You can find the article here: [How to run Home Assistant on Apple Silicon using VMware Fusion](/2025/01/home-assistant-on-apple-silicon/)

 If you prefer Colima and Docker, the original article is below.